MA EPHT - Heart Attack

 Heart attack, also known as myocardial infarction, occurs when blood flow to the heart is blocked, often resulting in damage of the heart muscle and sometimes death.
 The Massachusetts Environmental Public Health Tracking (MA EPHT) Program provides data on hospitalization for heart attack statewide.

-Each year, about 805,000 Americans are expected to have an acute myocardial infarction (AMI), also known as a heart attack.
-In 2022, 5.8% of Massachusetts residents ages 35 and older reported having been diagnosed with myocardial infarction, or heart attack.
-Obesity, smoking, and high cholesterol are generally well known to increase risk of heart attack.
-However, public health researchers have also found that exposure to air pollution, like ozone and particulate matter, can increase the risk of heart attack, especially for the elderly and people with pre-existing cardiovascular conditions.
+Each year, about 805,000 Americans are expected to have a heart attack.
+In 2022, 5.8% of Massachusetts residents ages 35 and older reported having a heart attack.
+Obesity, smoking, and high cholesterol are well known to increase risk of heart attack.
+However, researchers have found air pollutants, like ozone and particulate matter, can increase risk.
+This is especially true for the elderly and people with pre-existing conditions.

 You can use the display to review heart attack hospitalization rates for any city or town in Massachusetts.